Life gets busy. Has Leadership Strategy and Tactics been gathering dust on your bookshelf? Instead, pick up the key ideas now.

 Apologies

-Jocko Willink has spent decades as an influential leader in the military.
-He has found the key to successful leadership to be offering clear, step-by-step guidance.
-If your team is failing, then it is likely a communication error on your part.
-So, Willink offers advice on how you can start implementing some of the leadership strategies and tactics he has learned from the military.
+Jocko Willink has spent decades as an influential military leader.
+He has found that the key to successful leadership is clear, step-by-step guidance.
+If your team is failing, it is likely a communication error on your part.
+So, Willink offers advice on how to start implementing some leadership strategies and tactics he has learned from the military.

 Comment below and let others know what you have learned or if you have any other thoughts.